skwasimrazzak/skwasimrazzak/README.md

     <img src="https://img.shields.io/badge/Instagram-purple?logo=instagram&logoColor=white&style=for-the-badge" alt="Instagram Badge"/>
   </a>
 </div>
-Currently, I am an Android Developer.
-I keep on learning and I dont let my knowledge to be bound to any one tech stack.
-Love coding and uploaded some basic websites and Apps to track my improvement through out the process of learning and developing.
-I have a rudimentary understanding of Java and C++ programming.
-Very enthusiastic about collaboration.
-Creating a team of like-minded people and working with them to build project is something I often do and like to do so.
-Having a constant urge to learn made me do whatever I did to date.
+Currently, I work as an Android Developer, constantly seeking new learning opportunities and refusing to confine myself to just one tech stack.
+I thoroughly enjoy coding and have uploaded several basic websites and apps to track my progress as I continue to learn and develop.
+While my expertise lies primarily in Android development, I also possess a rudimentary understanding of Java and C++ programming languages.

+I am highly enthusiastic about collaboration, often creating teams of like-minded individuals to work together on projects.
+This collaborative approach is something I frequently engage in and thoroughly enjoy.
+My insatiable thirst for learning has been the driving force behind my journey so far, motivating me to continually push myself and explore new horizons.